HomeDev guideAPI Reference

 Note

-For this tutorial, all of the IMDb datasets have not been synchronized.
-The results in this tutorial is not complete and could change as more data is synchronized.
+For this tutorial, all of the IMDb datasets have not been synced.
+The results in this tutorial is not complete and could change as more data is synced.

-You can present a totally different view of the same data.
-For example, by rating.
+For example, you can present a different view of the same data by rating.

 Note

-For this tutorial, all of the IMDb datasets have not been synchronized, so the title is missing in the example.
+For this tutorial, all of the IMDb datasets have not been synced, so the title is missing in the example.
 But, given the other information, could you guess the title?